mwanji/humpty/README.md

 * `<no prefix>`: This is the default and indicates that the asset is in a [WebJar](http://webjars.org).
 This can be just a file name if there is no ambiguity, or a longer path if the are other files with the same name, eg. `smoothness/theme.css` in the case of JqueryUI.
 * `/`: The asset is available via URL.
 This must be the full path, relative to the context path.

-If an asset does not have an extension, it will use the one in the name of the bundle.
+If an asset does not have an extension, the one in the name of the bundle will be used.

 You can use `*` as a wildcard to get all the files in a folder: `/assets/*`, `/assets/*.tpl`.
 The same extension rules apply.